cmcfarlane/speculative/Bogost-Alien-Phenomenology.md

 14:  "For the scientific naturalist, the world exists for human discovery and exploitation.
 And for the cultural relativist, humans create and refashion the world."

+14:  Interesting point--the Turing Test assumes correlationism insofar as it assumes the sort of thought that machines might have is the human sort of thought.

+15:  "a computer is to be considered useful the more it does *intelligent* things, that is, things that benefit human beings or things that human beings can recognize as intelligent activities."

+16:  "A true posthumanism would neither extend humanity into a symbiotic, visionary future nor reject our place in the world via antihuman nihilism.

+Citing Levi Bryant, *Democracy of Objects*, 44.

+17:  "a flat ontology of computation (or anything else) must be *specific* and *open-ended*, so as to make it less likely to fall into the trap of system operational overdetermination."

+21-2:  Claims that it is easy to explain being.
+Indeed, the explanation "could be rendered via screen print on a trucker's cap."
+Says it is "tiny ontology."
+This idea is evidentially so simple that it is explained in four paragraphs (take that, Heidegger) and never actually defined or coherently discussed.
+A rather Morton-ian moment.
+"Tiny ontology" means something like a very dense, very small, one-dimensional point.
+That certainly clears things up.

+22-3:  Relates "tiny ontology" to Bryant's "mereology."
+Quoting Bryant, *Democracy of Objects*, 215: "one object is simultaneously a part of another object *and* an independent object in its own right."

+23:  Term object is unhelpful.
+First, object and object-oriented have a specific meaning within computer programming and the use of these words introduces confusion.
+Second, object implies a correlate, subject.
+Object<=>Subject is correlationist.
+Third, object implies durable, material things.

+24:  The term thing (which I prefer to use) is also objectionable.
+Benefit: can be concrete or abstract.
+Detriment: tied up with Kantian thing-in-itself; Heidegger's view that things are created by humans; psychoanalyst call "lost objects" things.

+25:  "A thing is not just a thing for humans, but a thing for many other things as well, both material and immaterial."

+25:  "Unit" is therefore preferable (even though it falls victim to the first criticism of "object").

+25:  "Counterintuitively, a system and a unit represent three things at once: for one, a unit is isolated and unique.
+For another, a unit encloses a system---an entire universe's worth.
+For yet another, a unit becomes part of another system---often many other systems---as it jostles about."

+25:  "These systems of units are held together tenuously by accidents.
+I have adapted the word *operation* to describe how units behave and interact.
+In systems theory, an operation is 'a basic process that takes one or more inputs and performs a transformation on it.'"

+Quoting Ian Bogost, *Unit Operations*, 7.

+30:  "*That* things are is not a matter of debate. *What it means that something in particular is for another thing that is*: this is the question that interests me.
+The significance of one thing to another differs depending on the perspectives of both."

+31:  "Speculative realism names not only speculative philosophy that takes existence to be separate from thought but also a philosophy *claiming that things speculate* and, furthermore, one *that speculates about how things speculate*."

+35-?:  Second chapter discusses the unfortunate cliche of object-oriented ontology: the list or, as Bogost prefers, "the Latour litany."
+It is annoying when Latour does it and it is even more annoying when Harman does it.
+Predictably, annoyance reaches its logical conclusion when Bogost spends pages and pages defending the sad practice (e.g., "turning the flowing legato of a literary account into the jarring staccato of real being").

+50:  "The practice of ontography---and it is a practice, not merely a theory---describes the many processes of *accounting for* the various units that strew themselves throughout the universe.
+To create an ontograph involves cataloging things, but also drawing attention to the couplings of and chasms between them."